Transformance Journal Member: Guest Presenter

-Judy Silvan, LICSW (MA), LCSW, she/her is an early AEDP enthusiast and joined her first AEDP Supervision Group in 2008.
-Judy is Certified in AEDP supervision & therapy, as well as Bioenergetic Analysis and Mindfulness in Psychotherapy.
-She has volunteered as an Experiential Assistant in un-countable AEDP training programs, and has seen approximately ten patients in the AEDP Research Project.
-Her passion for practicing, supervising and teaching AEDP runs deep; she recently taught a five week AEDP seminar series to Harvard Medical School Psychiatry, Psychology and Social Work Interns, and another workshop to a group of twelve AEDP trainees from many countries in Africa.
+Judy Silvan LICSW, LCSW, she/her is an early AEDP enthusiast and a licensed U.S. psychotherapist in Massachusetts and California.
+Judy is Certified as an AEDP Supervisor & Therapist, as well as in Bioenergetic Analysis and Mindfulness in Psychotherapy.
+She’s been an Experiential Assistant in AEDP courses since 2010, and has treated over ten patients as part of the AEDP Research Project.
+Most of her research patients have presented with symptoms from serious complexities in their histories, many including sexual traumas.
+Her passion for practicing, supervising and teaching AEDP runs deep: She recently taught a five week AEDP seminar series to Harvard Medical School Psychiatry Interns, and another workshop to members of AEDP Africa Regional Community in South Africa.

 Kelly Prothero, LCSW